greg-raven/Uncommon-Sense/_posts/2008-09-03-powerful-people-tilt-things.md

 tag: 'Barack Hussein Obama'
 ---

-Whenever people are in power they’re, you know, they have this tendency to try to, you know, tilt things in their direction.
+Whenever people are in power they're, you know, they have this tendency to try to, you know, tilt things in their direction.